Sighting the Aurora Borealis in Alaska (2025)

 The trip started the way all slightly unhinged adventure trips start! in the middle of the night.

 Three hours behind.
 That was the first thing we had to wrap our heads around.
-Fairbanks runs 3 hours behind Illinois, so our bodies were completely confused for the first day.
-We landed at 3:15 PM local time, which felt like early evening back home, but the sky outside already had that almost-dark quality that high-latitude November does so well.
+Alaska runs 3 hours behind Illinois, so our bodies were completely confused for the first day.
+I called this mini-jetlag.

-Night One: Aurora Hunting Spot #1
+Aurora Hunting

 Nobody slept.

-Okay, that's not entirely true, we tried.
-But when you've come all this way specifically to see the northern lights, lying in bed while there's a sky outside feels criminal.
+We tried to sleep too.
+But when you've come all this way specifically to see the northern lights, lying in bed while there's a whole sky outside feels criminal.
 So at 9 PM, we were out.
+Just onto the balcony.

-We stayed out until 2 AM.
+We stayed out until 3 AM.

 So How Does the Aurora Actually Work?